dwbutler/groupify/README.md

 user.groups.as(:manager)
 user.named_groups(as: 'manager')
 Group.with_member(user, as: 'manager')

+# Remove a member's membership type from a group
+group.users.delete(user, as: 'manager')         # Deletes this group's 'manager' group membership for this user user.groups.destroy(group, as: 'employee')      # Destroys this user's 'employee' group membrership for this group

 # Find all members that have a certain membership type in a group
 User.in_group(group, as: :manager)